 How can you remove microplastics from tap water at home?

 First of all, the smallest microplastics measured by Orb in tap water were about 2.5 micrometres, although most considerably bigger.
 It’s important to understand the size as this will impact the type of filtering required.

 There are three types of filters that will help remove microplastics of this size:

-- Reverse Osmosis filters: they can filter down to 0.001 microns so will remove microplastics, but are a lot more expensive and require maintenance.
+- Reverse Osmosis filters: Can filter down to to 0.001 micron so will remove all known microplastics, but are more expensive and require maintenance.

 Please contact us through the chat or Facebook if you have further questions.

 TAPP 2 is the world’s first filter with biodegradable refill cartridges.
 TAPP 2 is the simple, smart, affordable and eco-friendly way to get fresh, clean water at home.
-It’s designed to fit onto any faucet in less than 30s.
+It’s designed to fit onto any faucet in less than 1 min.
 MYTAPP app and web monitors filter usage, cartridge changes, money saved versus bottled water and reduction in plastic waste / CO2.
-It uses coconut-based micro-filtration technology filtering 80+ contaminants including microplastics, lead, chlorine, THMs and more.
+It uses the latest coconut-based micro-filtration technology filtering 80+ contaminants including microplastics, lead, chlorine, THMs and more.